 Sadly, you have to beware of fake Tibetan guides.

-Some Chinese guides pretend to be half-Tibetan, since they know travellers often prefer Tibetan guides.
+Some Chinese guides pretend to be half-Tibetan, since they know travelers often prefer Tibetan guides.

 If you have doubts, you might ask on the Lonely Planet Thorn Tree Forum on Tibet.